 Wonderland Lisboa Dates

-The Wonderland Lisboa Christmas Fair opens daily in the months of December and early January, weather permitting.
+The Wonderland Lisboa Christmas Fair opens daily during December and early January, weather and conditions permitting.

 Tips for Visiting Wonderland Lisboa

-Attendance is strong because Wonderland Lisbon is one of the major attractions and biggest Christmas events – not only in Lisbon but also in Portugal.
+After all, Wonderland Lisbon is one of the major attractions and the biggest Christmas events in Lisbon.
+Not to mention, in Portugal.

-Admission is free for everyone, locals and tourists alike, to partake in the holiday fun.
+In any case, whenever you visit Wonderland Lisbon, rest assured that admission is free for everyone, locals and visitors alike, to partake in the holiday festivities.

 The best things to bring are Christmas cheer and euros for purchases.
 Although many vendors certainly do take credit cards.